Mitsubishi Materials Corporation

 Distances between countries were set by using the IDEA database on distances between countries, and other distances were set by using a distance search site (with the distance given by an in-house company in a questionnaire adopted in some cases).

-Category 10 Processing of sold products Same as organizations covered by environmental data other than greenhouse gas emissions 107 415 522 For products sold, the value for the amount of products shipped by each in-house company to companies other than group companies was regarded as the value for the amount of activity.
+Category 10 Processing of sold products Same as organizations covered by environmental data other than greenhouse gas emissions 107 415 522 For products sold, the value for the amount of products shipped by each in-house Company to companies other than group companies was regarded as the value for the amount of activity.

 Emissions from processing were calculated by setting the primary processing assumed for each product.